 The Department of Human Services & Rehabilitation consists of four distinct but related masters and undergraduate programs.

-Offering a Masters of Education in Continuing and College Education, the program will prepare you to teach, train, and administer education programs in community or technical colleges, universities, continuing education, business and industry, and non-profit organizations.
+Offering a Masters of Education in Adult & Higher Education, the program will prepare you to teach, train, and administer education programs in community or technical colleges, universities, continuing education, business and industry, and non-profit organizations.

 Offering a Bachelor of Arts, the program prepares Human Services professionals work in a variety of settings, working to enhance the well being of individuals, groups, communities, and society and to be a proactive force in: